WesternCoder67/HTML-Survey-Form/README.md

-# HTML-Survey-Form
+# HTML-Golf-Survey-Form
-This is an online survey form made using HTML with CSS.
+This is an online Golf Survey form made using HTML with CSS.